ServerMod/MultiAdmin/README.md

 - INFO: Prints MultiAdmin license and version information
 - NEW <SERVER ID>: Starts a new server with the given Server ID
 - RESTART: Restarts the game server (MultiAdmin will not restart, just the game)
-- RESTARTNEXTROUND: Restarts the server at the end of this round [Requires ServerMod]
+- RESTARTNEXTROUND: Restarts the server at the end of this round [Requires Modding]
-- STOPNEXTROUND: Stops the server at the end of this round [Requires ServerMod]
+- STOPNEXTROUND: Stops the server at the end of this round [Requires Modding]

 ## MultiAdmin Execution Arguments
 The arguments available for running MultiAdmin with